 - 1. Required reading: Papers marked with two stars () are required reading - 2.
 Problem Sets: There will be a couple problem sets focused on learning tools by going through applied examples in the problem set - 3.
 Written response papers: There will be a few short written response papers due at 9 am on the day of lecture.
 These written response papers should be 1 page and should summarize a () paper that will be discussed in class and provide two "big picture" comments on the assigned paper (e.g., suggestions for future research, questions related to the paper that the paper does not address, alternative interpretations of the evidence, and major substantive concerns with the analysis (ideally with suggestions for investigating/addressing)).
 The goal is to get you to think actively, critically, and constructively about research. - 4.
-Virtual paper: The purpose of making the assignment a virtual paper is that I would rather you get 50% of the way toward a project you are excited to continue after the semester finishes than you complete a project in the timeframe of the course to which you will never return.
-You will formulate an original research idea, develop a practical plan for executing the idea, and take initial steps in the execution.
-The paper may take the following form: - a.
+Paper presentation: You will give one 10-15 slide presentation of a paper (assigned the first class).
+Please be sure to cover the following: - a.
 Introduction: What is the specific question and why is the question of interest? - b.
 Literature Review/ Contribution: How does your paper fit into the broader literature?
 What is the potential contribution of this paper relative to the existing literature?
-What do we learn about the world that we didn't know before your paper?
+What do we learn about the world that we didn't know before your paper? - c.

-- c.
 Theoretical Motivation: This could be actual theory or just a sketch of the relevant theory that underlies your question. - d.
 Data: What data would you use to answer/address this question?
-Why are the data well suited to the question? - e.
+Why are the data well suited to the question?

+- e.
 Empirical Methodology: How would you use the data to answer your question?
 Be explicit about identification and causality, keeping in mind that the same set of empirical facts can often support many theories. - f.
 Falsification Tests: What other specifications, tests and investigations could either bolster or cast doubt upon the primary tests of your hypotheses?